cc7623/cc7623.github.io/articles/siriport-ru.md

 3. After installing, do NOT click `Restart SpringBoard`.
 Reboot your device via pwr+home buttons.

 4. Go to "https://web.archive.org/web/20120701064023/http://siriport.ru/apps/siriport/certinstall#home" or "https://cc7623.github.io/siriport-cert.html" on your iDevice.
 This is a Wayback machine archived website of the certificate you need to install.
 If you try to Install Certificate through the tweak's preferences, the link is down.
+Backups are [here](https://github.com/cc7623/siriport.ru-backup/releases/tag/1.0).

 5. Once the link in Step 2 is opened, tap "Install Certificate".
 Settings should automatically open up asking you to install the profile/certificate.
 Trust it.